 'Road Show': Theater Review

 Stephen Sondheim and John Weidman's musical Road Show has been a sort of road show itself for years, beginning with a 1999 workshop production under the title Wise Guys, starring Nathan Lane and Victor Garber, at New York Theatre Workshop.
-The show has bounced around ever since, with 2003 productions in Chicago and Washington, D.C. of a revised version entitled, yes, Bounce, and a 2008 Off-Broadway production of yet another version at the Public Theater, directed by John Doyle and starring Michael Cerveris and Alexander Gemignani.
+The show has bounced around ever since, with 2003 productions in Chicago and Washington, D.C., of a revised version titled, yes, Bounce, and a 2008 off-Broadway production of yet another version at the Public Theater, directed by John Doyle and starring Michael Cerveris and Alexander Gemignani.

-Based on the lives of the real-life siblings Addison and Wilson Mizner (if you've ever been to South Florida, you'll have heard the name), it's one of those rare Sondheim musicals that never got produced on Broadway.
-But it's come just a little bit closer with the current revival by Encores!
-Off-Center, receiving a brief four-day run.
+Based on real-life siblings Addison and Wilson Mizner (if you've ever been to South Florida, you'll have heard the name), it's one of those rare Sondheim musicals that never got produced on Broadway.
+But it's come just a little bit closer with the current Encores!
+Off-Center revival, receiving a brief four-day run.

 The other major characters in the piece are the siblings' parents Papa (Chuck Cooper), who dies early on but continues to exhort his sons to make something of themselves from beyond the grave, and Mama (a luminous Mary Beth Peil, The Good Wife), who clearly favors Wilson despite his wicked ways; and Hollis (Jin Ha, M. Butterfly), a rich young man with whom Addison develops a romantic relationship that proves financially beneficial as well.